qgis/qgis-js/CONTRIBUTING.md

 To get started with contributing, please follow these steps:

 1. Fork the repository and clone it to your local machine.
-2. Install the necessary dependencies and compile the stack, see [README.md](README.md) for more information
+2. See the [README](../README.md) for instructions on how to build the project.
 3. Make your changes and test them locally.
 4. Submit a pull request with your changes.